open-telemetry/opamp-spec/specification.md

 The current effective configuration of the Agent.
 The effective configuration is the one that is currently used by the Agent.
-The effective configuration may be different from the remote configuration received from the Server earlier, e.g. because the agent uses a local configuration instead (or in addition).
+The effective configuration may be different from the remote configuration received from the Server earlier, e.g. because the Agent uses a local configuration instead (or in addition).
 See [EffectiveConfig](#effectiveconfig-message) message for details.

 #### remote_config_status

-The status of the remote config that was previously received from the server.
+The status of the remote config that was previously received from the Server.
 See [RemoteConfigStatus](#remoteconfigstatus-message) message for details.

 #### capabilities